Reverse Freedom Rides: Organization

 The Reverse Freedom Rides were a parody of the Freedom Rides which were organized by the Congress of Racial Equality (CORE) and the Nashville Student Movement in 1961.
 The reverse rides were organized by George Singelmann, member of the New Orleans Greater Citizens' Council, in retaliation against Northern liberals.

 Singelmann viewed the reverse rides as a way of testing the north and proving white northerners were not sincere in their desire for racial equality.
 In a TV interview Singelmann stated, "They have been crying the sing song on behalf of the Negroes throughout the nation.
 And of course now when it comes time for them to put up or shut up, they have shut up."
 Singelmann also viewed the rides as an opportunity to steal some of the press coverage which was continuing to be devoted to the Freedom Rides and as a means to remove some African Americans from the state's welfare roll as he believed they were draining state resources.

 At the start of their operation, Singelmann and the Citizens' Council planned to send thousands of African American families to the North.
-They attempted to secure $100,000 from the Louisiana legislature to fund the plan, but failed and had to rely on individual and group donors.
+They attempted to secure $100,000 from the Louisiana legislature to fund the plan, but they failed and had to rely on individual and group donors.

 The first Reverse Freedom Riders arrived in New York on April 20, 1962.
-By spring of 1963, the Southern segregationist scheme had been exposed and the Citizens' Council ran out of funds to continue their operation.
-By the end of their operation, they had not met their goal, but still managed to lure approximately 200–300 African Americans into participating in the reverse rides.
+By spring of 1963, the Southern segregationist scheme had been exposed, and the Citizens' Council ran out of funds to continue their operation.
+By the end of their operation, they had not met their goal but still managed to lure approximately 200–300 African Americans into participating in the reverse rides.

 The most common destinations were New York City, Chicago, Philadelphia, and Los Angeles.